cSh4rk/cSh4rk.github.io/README.md

   - Some structural modifications for better SEO.
   - Some changes for better accessibility: aria attributes for SVG images used in website footer and posts, and more.
   - A Jekyll plugin to remove deprecated ARIA roles from Jekyll footnotes.
-  - Contains code to use Critical post-build to inline critical CSS for different page layouts.
+  - Code in build pipeline to use Critical post-build to inline critical CSS for different page layouts.
   - Back to Top button for scrolled pages.
   - Custom PostCSS script to use as pre-Critical CSS sanitizing stage, instead of Critical `--ignore` flag that may not always work as intended, to remove custom CSS selectors that shouldn't be in Critical CSS output.
   - Fully automated local build pipeline including CSS minification with PurgeCSS, JS minification with Terser, Custom PostCSS plugin for pre-Critical CSS sanitizing, Critical CSS inlining for different page layouts and viewports, with full comments for each build line.
-  - Contains code to use particles effect with various color palettes on desired pages.
+  - Particles effect with various color palettes for desired pages.
-  - Contains code to use Table of Contents for posts.
+  - Automatic Table of Contents with the ability to choose the ToC place in page for desired posts.

 ✔ Multiple bugs in the original theme are fixed.